GitHubRulesOK/SumatraPDF-Plus/README.md

 It does use SumatraPDF-tool.exe to run a JavaScript that does the editing.
 However the method can be adapted to make multiple queries or like [Measure](https://github.com/GitHubRulesOK/SumatraPDF-Plus/tree/master/Plus#measure-new) provide a floating utility.
 ![PutImage](https://github.com/GitHubRulesOK/SumatraPDF-Plus/blob/master/Images/PutImage.png)

+PutText **NEW
+---
+This is basically an example of using a contents Text overlay similar to above Image Overlay method and using the same methods and scripting.
+This is NOT the same as annotation or OCG overlays as it adds a secondary text layer over ONE page.
+NOTE for overlay multiple page use the script file direct it will via script be more efficient for say a "DRAFT" watermark on all pages.

 PutTxT
 ---
 There is a new addition to PicColo for text as PutTxT.hta